saigopalm/Bird_Species_Classification/README.md

 - This eliminates irrelavant background and enhancing the model's focus on object of interest - bird.
 - After cropping, the image was resized and normalized using standard ImageNet statistics.

+Loss and accuracy plots have been saved in the Plots folder.

 ### Hyperparameters
 The following hyperparameters were selected based on standard practices for fine-tuning pretrained convolutional neural networks and empirical evaluation on the validation set.